Chaitalykundu/Core-Subject/Snowflake/Questions/Architecture.md

     - Maintaining the physical security of a server room (key cards, door locks, etc.)
     - Maintaining database objects

+19. Snowflake is a packaged software offering that can be installed by a user

+    - It is true only for standard edition of snowflake
+    - It is true for standard and enterprise edition of snowflake
+    - It is not true
+    - It is true only for standard edition of snowflake

 &nbsp;

 &nbsp;